Web HostingDecember 16, 2025 199 views

 3. If not authorized → the email may be rejected or marked as spam

-Example of SPF record:
+Example of an SPF record:

 v=spf1 +a +mx +ip4:123.456.789.0 include:_spf.google.com ~all